Goodman GCVM97 Review

 - Secondary heat exchangers

-The only noticeable difference between the two is that the GMVM97 is slightly cheaper: between $4,600 and $5,200 on average.
-The GCVM97 used to have a slightly lower 97 percent AFUE rating, but Goodman has made some adjustments and now it matches the GMVM97’s 98 percent AFUE.
+One noticeable difference between the two is that the GMVM97 is slightly cheaper: between $4,600 and $5,200 on average.
+The GCVM97 also has a slightly lower AFUE of 97 percent, though it will save you almost as much on heating bills as the GCVM97.